Skip to Content

 The pine trees create photographic vistas like the one above where you can look out across to Şövalye Island.

-Çal Dağı From Fethiye Peninsula
+A snow-capped Çal Dağı mountain viewed from the Fethiye Peninsula walk.

 Çal Dağı looking majestic across the gulf